 Safe Space/Brave Space Planning Workshop

 Join Dr. Lucia Pawlowski for an overview of "brave space" and to learn techniques to build anti-oppressive classrooms.
-Open to all faculty.
+This workshop is open to all faculty.

 Date & Time:

 St. Paul Campus: OSF Library room LL 21 (STELAR active learning classroom)

 The Safe Space/Brave Space workshop is part of the Inclusive Classroom Institute and is open to all faculty, adjunct and full-time, whether or not you intend to pursue certification.